-I don’t know why but chicken pot pies always look so comforting on cold winter days.
-I’ve only eaten them a few times in my life but it’s so cold here in Pittsburgh that I thought it would make a good Paleo-ish soup.
-The best part about this soup is that there is no milk, cream or flour to make it thick.
-All you need is cauliflower!
-Creamy sauces made with pureed cauliflower!
-Who knew?
+I don’t know why but classic chicken pot pie always look so comforting in the colder months.
+I’ve only eaten them a few times in my life but it’s so cold here in Pittsburgh that I thought it would make a good Paleo-ish and low carb soup similar to pot pie.

-I used frozen veggies, frozen cooked chicken, fresh cauliflower, an onion, butter, garlic, bouillon and some spices.
-I usually have all that on hand anyway so I can eat this comforting soup all winter long.
+I used frozen veggies (carrots, peas, corn and green beans), chopped cooked chicken pieces, fresh cauliflower, dried onion, olive oil, garlic cloves, bouillon and some spices.
+I usually have all that on hand anyway so I can eat this comforting and hearty soup all winter long.

-To make the creamy cauliflower sauce.
+How to make the cauliflower cream sauce.

 - When they are very tender, you add them to a high speed blender or food processor along with olive oil, seasonings and some of the cooking liquid.

 And this is what it looked like after it is blended well.

 How to make this easy keto chicken pot pie soup.